m1x0n/wasmzero/README.md

 wasmzero
 ====

-Subzero character animation in wasm.
+Subzero character animation in wasm with the help of Golang.

 Game engine:
 [Ebitengine](https://ebitengine.org/)